moka-rs/moka/MIGRATION-GUIDE.md

 ### `future::Cache`

 - The thread pool was removed from `future::Cache`.
-The background threads are It no longer spawned.
+The background threads are no longer spawned.
 - The `notification::DeliveryMode` for eviction listener was changed from `Queued` to `Immediate`.